 Untamed Youth (1957)

 Sisters Jane and Penny are arrested for hitchhiking on their way to Los Angeles when they stop for a quick skinny-dip in a rural town.
-Local agricultural magnate Tropp is a sponsor for a local prison work program and the women get put in the cotton fields to work off their sentence.
-Tropp marries the middle-aged widowed judge in order to ensure a stable supply of cheap labor in order to undercut his competition.
-The prisoners suffer ill treatment, but the judge's son has signed on as a hired hand and begins to figure out the scam as he begins falling in love with Jane, and Penny dreams of making it big in showbiz.
+Local agricultural magnate Tropp is a sponsor for a local prison work program and the women are put in the cotton fields to work off their sentence.
+Tropp marries the middle-aged widowed judge in order to ensure a stable supply of cheap labor to undercut his competition.
+The prisoners suffer ill treatment, but the judge's son has signed on as a hired hand and begins to figure out the scam as he falls in love with Jane, and Penny dreams of making it big in showbiz.

 - A boy running around in the deserted prairie like a chicken without a head.
 Two police cars appear and arrest him.